iquerejeta/elgamal/docs/notes-elgamal.md

 \\]

-Hence, in order to successfully use this encryption scheme as defined above, the plaintext space needs to be small, e.g. the number of votes received by a candidate in an election or wallets amounts in a crypto currency.
+Hence, in order to successfully use this encryption scheme as defined above, the plaintext space needs to be small, e.g. the number of votes received by a candidate in an election or wallet balances in a crypto currency.

 **Important:** The current state of the crate does not support encryption/decryption of byte arrays.